 The high demand for English language education in Argentina means that there are a number of English teaching jobs in language institutes, private schools, and public schools across the country.
 The majority of teaching jobs are in the capital of Buenos Aires, although it’s possible to teach in many of Argentina’s smaller cities as well.

 Licensed teachers have the option to teach in international schools, usually located in Buenos Aires.

-Salary and benefits when teaching in Argentina
+Salary and benefits when teaching English in Argentina

 The highest salaries for teachers are usually found in Buenos Aires, although the cost of living in the city is also higher than the cost elsewhere.
 Though teaching jobs in Argentina do not usually include accommodation as part of their benefits packages, many schools will provide teachers with assistance in finding an apartment prior to your departure for Argentina.

-Teach in Argentina – Hiring
+Teach English in Argentina – Hiring

 The school year in Argentina generally lasts from March until December, although some private schools begin in February.
 Openings for teaching jobs will usually be posted from December-February on the Teach Away job board.
 Many English schools also have a second hiring period from July-August as well.

-What you need to teach in Argentina
+What you need to teach English in Argentina

-Qualifications to teach in Argentina
+Qualifications to teach English in Argentina

 In order to teach English in Argentina, most teachers will need a TEFL certificate.
 Though this certification is not required for every English teaching job, most candidates who are applying to teach in Argentina do hold a TEFL or TESOL, increasing competitiveness for jobs.
 Some schools will also consider candidates who do not hold a TEFL but who have many years of English teaching experience prior to moving to Argentina.